webtechnick/CakePHP-FileUpload-Plugin/readme.txt

 http://www.webtechnick.com/blogs/view/221/CakePHP_File_Upload_Plugin

 CHANGELOG:
+  5.0.1: Fixed a bug that would continue a file upload if the fileName returned false after a filename callback.
   5.0.0: Major release tag
   4.4.0: Added new fileName maniupluation callbacks and settings.
   4.3.0: Added a new 'maxFileSize' validation key.